 Q: Are Pets Allowed?

-A: Dogs that are friendly with other dogs are allowed in Barb's House, Tony's Place, Jack's Place, and Annie's Cabin.
-Richard’s Retreat is NOT dog friendly.
+A: Dogs that are friendly with other dogs are allowed in all of the cabins.
 We do NOT allow other pets (cats, birds, reptiles, etc.).
-Since our furry little four-legged friends leave behind memories of their presence, there is an additional pet fee of $25 per night for them.
+Since our furry little four-legged friends leave behind memories of their presence, there is an additional dog fee of $50 per night for them.
 Please pick up and properly dispose of any waste your pet may leave in the yard!
 Please let us know when making your reservation if you plan to bring your dog.
 If your pet-plans change, we can adjust the reservation and cost accordingly upon arrival.
-We do have a German Wirehaired Pointer, named Ruger, that lives on site and off leash that is very friendly with dogs and people.
+We do have a German Wirehaired Pointer, Ruger, who lives on site and off leash that is very friendly with dogs and people.
 We kindly request that if your dog is not friendly with other dogs you make other arrangements for them.